microsoft/winget-cli/doc/specs/#888 - Com Api.md

         AppInstaller();

         /// Get the available catalogs.
 Each source will have a separate catalog.
 This list does not include KnownCatalogs.
         /// This does not open the catalog.
 These catalogs can be used individually or merged with GetCompositeAppCatalogAsync.
         /// IMPLEMENTATION NOTE: This is a list of sources returned by Windows Package Manager source list
         /// excluding the predefined sources.
         Windows.Foundation.Collections.IVectorView<AppCatalog> GetAppCatalogs();
         /// Get a built in catalog
         AppCatalog GetAppCatalog(PredefinedAppCatalog predefinedAppCatalog);
+        /// Get a built in catalog
+        AppCatalog GetAppCatalogByLocalAppCatalog(LocalAppCatalog localAppCatalog);
         /// Get a catalog by a known unique identifier AppCatalog GetAppCatalogById(String catalogId);
         /// Get a composite catalog to allow searching a user defined or pre defined source and a local source
         /// (Installing, Installed) together
         AppCatalog GetCompositeAppCatalog(GetCompositeAppCatalogOptions options);

         /// Install the specified package